TormodLandet/spectral_wave_data/docs/source/api_specification_Python.rst

 >>> swd2 = swd
 >>> swd.close()    # Also swd2 will now be useless

-Any usage of a closed object will throw an :exc:`AttributeError` exception.
+Any usage of a closed object will throw an :exc:`SwdIsClosedError` exception.
 Subsequent calls to :meth:`~spectral_wave_data.SpectralWaveData.close` on the same object have no effects.

 ^^^^^^^^^^^^^^^^^^^^^^^^^